Friday, August 29, 2025

 Late arrivals at the Accountants' Awards dinner

-I’m been a judge and attended many Accountancy awards.
+I’m been a judge for many Accountancy awards.
 The dinners and award parties are often spoiled by latecomers.
 Love their names (inspired by the radio show, 'I'm sorry I haven't a clue'

 • Mr and Mrs Lentry, and their daughter Deb